 The authors of these novels have developed special styles of writing, have specialised in certain genres and some have written novels based upon aspects of their own life at a certain time.
 Many of them have been favourite authors for a long time or have quickly been recognised as offering the ingredients that make an inspiring novel for children.
 These writers are found in all school libraries, in all bookshops worldwide and have encouraged artists to set them to music, to make films based upon them, to create plays out of them or to encourage the writer to go in to schools and read excerpts to classes.

 This course will be based upon these kind of stories and authors.

 We will look at the ingredients that make these novels so appealing and popular.

-You will have a chance to enjoy a midnight feast, to eat ice cream, to have a picnic without grown ups, to visit a strange setting where mystery, adventure or ghosts may lurk.
-You will have a chance to see some wildlife, to camp, eat cream teas and enjoy a campfire.
+You will have a chance to enjoy a midnight feast, to have a picnic without grown-ups, to visit a strange setting where mystery, adventure or ghosts may lurk.
+You will have a chance to see some wildlife, to camp, eat cream teas, and enjoy a campfire.